bluekitchen/btstack/doc/manual/docs-template/how_to.md

 Unless the application enables `gap_ssp_set_auto_accept(1)`, it must actively answer SSP confirmation or passkey events in its packet handler.

+If `ENABLE_CROSS_TRANSPORT_KEY_DERIVATION` is enabled, `sm_init()` should also be called in dual-mode or Classic-oriented examples that want CTKD support.
+This allows BTstack to derive and store transport keys across LE and BR/EDR after Secure Connections pairing.

 The examples in `example/` already show the relevant building blocks:

 - `example/spp_counter.c` shows a basic Classic service with SSP handling.